mvolkmann/blog/src/astro.md

-While this file can be manually modified, it is easier and less error prone to add adapters and integrations using the `npx astro add {integration-name}` command which installs the integration package and updates the `astro.config.mjs` file.
+While this file can be manually modified, it is easier and less error prone to add adapters and integrations using the `npx astro add {name}` command which installs an adapter or integration and updates the `astro.config.mjs` file.

 The following example configuration file adds the use of the node adapter and the mdx and tailwind integrations.